 How do I become a workshop facilitator?

 In order to be a POGIL facilitator, you must go through a formal facilitator training workshop.
-The POGIL Project currently holds an annual training workshop in January in Myrtle Beach, S.C., and is planning a summer version on the west coast, beginning in 2015.
+The POGIL Project currently holds an annual training workshop in January.
+Visit the POGIL website each fall for more information.

 How do I proceed if I wish to present a workshop not organized by The Project?
 Can I do a workshop or presentation for free to a group that I am affiliated with?